- German Studies

 If you are planning to attend a Goethe Institut in Germany during the:

-- Winter term: the application deadline is December 16.
-However, funding decisions won't be announced until early January.
+- Winter term: the application deadline was December 16.
+Funding decisions are announced in early January.

 For one month of courting and 40-plus years of matrimony, DeVere and Zita Sturm have loved one another and Germany, the country that brought them together.
 Their German roots, DeVere’s time at the University, and the fact that three of their four children studied German at U-M inspired the Sturms to help students visit the country that united them.
 The Sturm Family Endowment supports undergraduates in the Department of Germanic Languages and Literatures traveling to Germany for opportunities to work and study abroad.
 After seeing the effect that traveling abroad had on their own children, it was clear they needed to establish an endowment to provide an opportunity to students to travel or study in Germany, thus uniting the Sturms’ German heritage with their interest in the University of Michigan.